19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 (a) may be discharged or varied in relation to any property; and

-(b) shall be discharged when proceedings for the drug trafficking offence or serious offence, as the case may be, are concluded.
+(b) shall be discharged when proceedings for the drug dealing offence or serious offence, as the case may be, are concluded.

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

 (6) Where the High Court has made a restraint order, the Court may at any time appoint the Public Trustee or any person as receiver —